Monthly bookkeeping checklist for small business

 1. Record and categorise transactions:

-Recording and categorising transactions is a key part of keeping financial records accurate.
+Recording and categorising transactions is a key part of keeping the books of accounts accurate.
 When done consistently, it shows exactly where income comes from and how expenses are managed.

 Maintaining well-structured records also takes the pressure off during tax time.
 With everything in the right place, there is less room for error and more clarity for reporting.